jfcherng-sublime/ST-AutoSetSyntax/docs/src/experimental/ml-based-syntax-detection.md

 ## Overview

-This provides the same feature which is introduced in [VSCode 1.60][vscode-changelog-1_60].
-It uses a machine learning model to predict a syntax for the codes in [this][vscode-languagedetection] VSCode plugin.
+It uses machine learning models from VSCode to predict the syntax of codes.
-The model used in VSCode is run with Node.js.
-AutoSetSyntax further wraps it as a websocket server and communicates with it in Sublime Text.

-!!!
-Info

-    If you are interested in more details, you may read VSCode's developer discussed with [Guesslang][guesslang-repo]'s author [here][guesslang-vscode-discussion].

 ## Prerequisites

-- Node.js >= 14
+- [Node.js][node.js] ≥ 16

-    If the directory of your `node` executable is in the `PATH` environment variable, then you don't have to configure it.
+    - If the directory of your `node` executable is in the `PATH` environment variable, then you don't have to configure it.
-    If your Node runtime is provided by `lsp_utils`, then you can config `"guesslang.node_bin"` to `"${lsp_utils_node_bin}"`.
+    - If your Node runtime is provided by `lsp_utils`, then you can config `"guesslang.node_bin"` to `"${lsp_utils_node_bin}"`.
-    If you are none of the above cases, you have to provide the path of your `node` executable in `"guesslang.node_bin"`.
+    - If you are none of the above cases, you have to provide the path of your `node` executable in `"guesslang.node_bin"`.

         !!!
-Tip "For Windows 7 Users"
+Tip "Windows 7 Users"

-        Windows 7 can't install Node.js v14 but you can simply download a [portable version](https://nodejs.org/dist/latest-v14.x/) such as `node-v14.17.6-win-x64.zip`, decompress it and set the `guesslang.node_bin` path.
+            The official Node.js v16 installer won't work on Windows 7 but you can simply download a [portable](https://nodejs.org/dist/latest-v16.x/) version such as `node-v16.17.1-win-x64.zip`,
+            decompress it and set the `guesslang.node_bin` path.

-- Install the guesslang server.
+- Install the server.

     Run `AutoSetSyntax: Download Guesslang Server` from the command palette.
 It will popup a dialogue when it's done.